 This is the tough part of detox, commonly mistaken for the flu.
 The good news?
 You get through this, and you’re through the roughest patch.

 Ways to help: Take hot baths or showers.
 Wear soft and loose clothing.
 Take your mind off the pain TV shows, movies, or magazines.
 Stay hydrated.
 Use ice packs or hot compresses.
 Write yourself notes (before you get to this point) that will remind you of your goals, and put them in your bathroom and over your bed or couch.

-1 week after final dose:
+1 week after final dose of opiates:

 - Body aches

 The intensity of physical withdrawal will begin to lessen here.
 Remember that you are still in withdrawal, and take it easy on yourself.
 Be gentle and kind to your body and mind.

 Ways to help: Minimize commitments and avoid your using friends (and dealer).
 Change your bedsheets often.
 Be honest with those you love so they can support you through the emotional anxiety and irritability of opiate withdrawal.
 Dramamine or Antivert can help with nausea, and ibuprofen or self massage can help with body aches.

 2 weeks after final dose of opiates:

 The good news?
 You are moving past the worst physical symptoms of withdrawal.
 The bad news?
 You are moving into the emotional symptoms.
 Often overlooked, but just as important as the physical stuff!